jackadamson/rammon/README.md

 # Rammon (RAM Monitor)

-Rammon is a daemon that visually alerts when a machine is low on memory
+Rammon is a tool to alert you when your machine is running low on memory with a desktop notification.

 Notifications are sent using dbus meaning it's supported by a wide range of Linux window managers such as Gnome, KDE and many more.

 ## Requirements